avamoo/xeon/Adding.md

 pkgver = 1.0 # Version of the package
 pkgd = "Example program, used in Xeon docs." # Brief package descr. pkgdir = "/usr/share/example" # Used for removing packages.
+Can also be valued None or it can be a list. pkgfile = "/usr/share/example.py" # Used for removing packages.
 Can also be valued None or it can be a list.

 # Package build code - Actual Python 3 code
 pkgbuild = """